 Currently, you file one Self Assessment tax return at the end of the tax year.
 Under MTD:

-3. Submit an End of Period Statement and Final Declaration after the tax year
+- Submit a Final Declaration after the tax year

 The quarterly updates are simple summaries — total income and total expenses for the quarter.
 Not a detailed breakdown of every trip.